vicoslab/dis_tutorial1/README.md

 ## Setting up

 To set up ROS 2 on your system, read the [official documentation](https://docs.ros.org/en/humble/index.html).
-In this course we will be using release **Humble** Hawksbill, which is a 4 year LTS release.
+In this course, we will be using release **Humble** Hawksbill, which is a 4 year LTS release.

 The recommended operating systems are Ubuntu/Kubuntu/Lubuntu/etc. **22.04 LTS** [that support a Tier 1 native installation](https://www.ros.org/reps/rep-2000.html).
 Dual booting is generally the most hassle-free method if you have the option.
 We strongly recommend you to use one of the mentioned operating systems.
 At worse, at-least one of the team members should have it.